Triptii Dimri

-Triptii Dimri (born 23 February 1994) is an Indian actress who works in Hindi films.
-She had her first lead role in the romantic drama Laila Majnu (2018) but gained critical recognition for her performances in Anvita Dutt's films Bulbbul (2020) and Qala (2022), with the former earning her a Filmfare OTT Award.
+Triptii Dimri (/hi/; born 23 February 1994) is an Indian actress who works in Hindi films, and is known for portraying emotionally nuanced and resilient women in both mainstream and independent films.
+Her accolades include a Filmfare OTT Award.
+She was featured in Forbes Indias 30 Under 30 list in 2021.

-She gained popularity with a supporting role in the top-grossing action film Animal (2023), earning a nomination for the Filmfare Award for Best Supporting Actress, and has since starred in the comedy films Bad Newz and Bhool Bhulaiyaa 3 (both 2024).
-In 2021, Dimri was featured in Forbes Indias 30 Under 30 list.
+Dimri had her first lead role in the romantic drama Laila Majnu (2018), but gained critical recognition for her performances in Anvita Dutt's films Bulbbul (2020) and Qala (2022), with the former earning her a Filmfare OTT Award.
+She gained wider popularity with a supporting role in the top-grossing action film Animal (2023), for which she was nominated at the Filmfare Award for Best Supporting Actress.
+Dimri has since starred in the comedy films Bad Newz and Bhool Bhulaiyaa 3 (both 2024).

+In addition to her acting career, she is the celebrity endorser for several brands and products.

 Early life

-Triptii Dimri was born in New Delhi on 23 February 1994 to Meenakshi and Dinesh Dimri.
+Triptii Dimri was born in New Delhi on 23 February 1994 into a Garhwali family to Meenakshi and Dinesh Dimri.
 Her family is from Chamoli, Uttarakhand.
 Dimri graduated from Delhi Public School in Firozabad, Uttar Pradesh.
 She went on to study psychology at Sri Aurobindo College and acting at the Film and Television Institute of India.